grycap/ACTaaS/README.md

 Finally, you need to download the IM client from here: https://github.com/grycap/im-client

-In this repo, you can find a set of scripts that interact directly with Jenkins and:
+In this repo, you can also find a set of scripts that interact directly with Jenkins and:
  * Create Users
  * Create Folders and subfolders
  * Create Roles (global and project)